 - Fastest time-to-MVP among backend frameworks

-- Elegant syntax; easy to onboard developers
+- Clean syntax; easy to onboard developers

 - Rich ecosystem (Livewire for real-time UI, Filament for admin panels)

-- Strong community; tons of packages
+- Strong community; many packages

-- One-page architecture; simple deployment
+- Single-deployment architecture; simple to host

 Weaknesses:

-- Performance plateaus under extreme scale (10M+ daily active users)
+- Performance plateaus under extreme scale (10M+ daily active users) without tuning

 - Hiring difficulty outside major metros